 Bhutan Tour with Bumdra High Camp trek combines visits to cultural sites with religious significance, Bumdra Trek Camp amidst the wilderness.
 The six days trek is short but comprehensive of all the adventures you can have in Bhutan.
 Bumdra high camp trek takes you on a camping trip to the heights of 3,800m/12,467ft and offers you an insight into its ancient beliefs that were primal in the establishment of Bumdra Monastery.

-It starts with short sightseeing on the first day and long drive and cultural visits on the second and third days.
+It starts with short sightseeing on the first day and a long drive and cultural visits on the second and third days.
 On the fourth day, you will begin the trek to Bumdra high camp.
-The fifth day is spent sightseeing to some cultural icons while you take your final departure from Bhutan on the sixth day.
+The fifth day is spent sightseeing to some cultural icons while taking your final departure from Bhutan on the sixth day.

 |Day 1||Arrival in Paro and sightseeing tour|

 |Day 2||Drive from Paro to Haa Valley via Chele La Pass (60 km, 2 hours)|

 |Day 3||Drive from Haa to Thimphu (115 km, 3 to 4 hours) and sightseeing tour|

 |Day 4||Drive from Thimphu to Paro (50 km, 1 hour) and trek to Bumdra Monastery (11Km, 4 Hours)|